joewadk/ctp-ds-project/README.md

 Hello!
 Welcome to our project!
 This was created for the CUNY Tech Prep Data Science Track Final Project

 # Getting Started
 Firstly, ensure that python is installed on your device.
-Refer to <insert link here> for more information on how to install.
+Refer to <a href=https://www.python.org/downloads/>the Python Documentation</a> for more information on how to install.

 To install all of the dependencies, you'll need to first make a virtual environment like so :
 ```bash